HNLMS Kortenaer (1927): Sinking

 The British HMS Encounter, which rescued the survivors of Kortenaer following the initial engagement in the Java Sea.

-About 20 minutes before the hit on Exeter, Haguro and cruiser Nachi prepared to attack with torpedoes as the guns-only engagement had failed to change the situation.
+About 20 minutes before the hit on Exeter, Haguro and cruiser prepared to attack with torpedoes as the guns-only engagement had failed to change the situation.
 At 4:53 p.m., Haguro fired a spread of eight torpedoes after a technical issue on Nachi prevented her from following suit.
 The only successful shot struck Kortenaers engine room at 5:13 p.m.
 The resulting explosion ripped the destroyer apart as she hogged into a 'V' shape and immediately capsized.
 The explosion blew crew members overboard, with some desperately clinging to the still-rotating shafts or the ship's mast, while others either jumped or were pushed into the water.
 She sank in less than two minutes; other warships in the fleet were concerned about further torpedoes and did not stop to rescue the crew.
 Her life rafts floated to the surface, which allowed survivors to cling on and group together.
 Tensions on the rafts deteriorated along ethnic lines as the largely-Indonesian seamen blamed the Dutch officers for the sinking, which was only resolved when an officer beat the crew members with a paddle to restore order.
-Hours later, the ABDA fleet sailed by and noticed the survivors.
-HMS Encounter was detached to pick up the remaining 115 of 153 crewmembers, who brought them to shore.
+Hours later, the ABDA fleet sailed by and noticed the survivors. was detached to pick up the remaining 115 of 153 crewmembers, who brought them to shore.
 Indonesian sailors accounted for 28 of the 57 casualties, a disproportionately high number as they formed only a third of the Royal Netherlands Navy's personnel.

 Wreck

-The destroyer's capsized wreckage broke apart in water at 52 m deep.
+The destroyer's capsized wreckage broke apart in deep 52 m water.
 When surveyed in 2004, her two halves were described as being 30-40 m apart from each other in a debris field snared in fishing nets and sunk into mud.
 In 2016, an expedition reported several new tears made into her hull, various parts missing, and her machinery spaces ruptured, which led officials to believe the wreck had been intentionally dismantled.
 The Dutch government investigated, offended at the mass disturbance of war graves; it was determined the damage was part of a trend where shallow World War II-era shipwrecks were blown apart and salvaged by groups posing as fishermen.
 The Chinese dredger Chuan Hong 68, believed to be responsible, was detained by Malaysian authorities in 2024 and accused of having dismantled the wreckages for either low-background steel or scrap metal.
 It was alleged the scrapping was done regardless of the wreckages' nationality, with American, Dutch, Japanese, British, and Australian ships affected.
 In 2018, The Guardian reported the bones from Kortenaer and other warships were removed from their respective wreckages during scrapping in Indonesia and were dumped in several mass graves on land or off the coastline.
-The Dutch and Indonesian governments collaborated in the investigation, exhumed suspected graves, and laid out plans to prevent further damage to the shipwrecks.
+The Dutch and Indonesian governments collaborated in the investigation, exhumed suspected graves and laid out plans to prevent further damage to the shipwrecks.